chatbotkit/node-sdk/packages/react/README.md

 Welcome to the ChatBotKit React SDK!
 This SDK is your go-to React solution for creating conversational AI chatbots with ease.
 Leveraging the power of [ChatBotKit](https://chatbotkit.com), this SDK enables the rapid development and deployment of chatbots capable of natural language interactions.

+## What's Included

+The ChatBotKit React SDK offers a comprehensive set of features and capabilities, including:

+- **[userConversationManager](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_react.hooks_useConversationManager.html)**: A React Hook for managing conversation flow.
+Handles all the heavy lifting of sending and receiving messages, as well as thinking and typing indicators.
+- **[AutoTextarea](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_react.components_AutoTextarea.html)**: A React component that automatically resizes the textarea to fit the content.
+Useful for chat interfaces to allow users to type messages.

 ## Getting Started

 Embark on your ChatBotKit journey with these easy steps: